19 Best Countries to Visit in Europe

 Even more resplendent than its food are the impeccable architecture and cultural masterpieces found in the ancient buildings, squares, and museums peppered throughout Italy's bustling cities and small, picturesque towns.

-History abounds in the attractions of Rome (we're talking about the Colosseum and Pantheon), and its phenomenal town squares (i.e. Piazza Navona, St. Peter's Square, and Piazza Spagna) are a delight to enjoy.
+History abounds in the attractions of Rome (we're talking about visiting the Colosseum and touring the Pantheon), and its phenomenal town squares (i.e. Piazza Navona, St. Peter's Square, and Piazza Spagna) are a delight to enjoy.

 The countryside is where you'll find the most authentic Italian experience.
-From skiing to hiking to swimming to eating (of course), the country's beauty envelops visitors, making it hard to leave.
-Tuscany is a real winner, transporting tourists back in time with its largely untouched walls and towers, while Lake Como offers a glimpse into the lifestyles of the world's elite.
+From skiing at top resorts to hiking to swimming to eating (of course), the country's beauty envelops visitors, making it hard to leave.
+The attractions of Tuscany are real winners, transporting tourists back in time with the region's largely untouched walls and towers, while lovely Lake Como offers a glimpse into the lifestyles of the world's elite.

 The Amalfi Coast is as pretty as a postcard, which is why its colorful towns are featured on so much tourist kitsch.